Dr. Stephanie Craig, PhD, C. Psych.

 About Dr. Craig

-Dr. Stephanie Craig is an Assistant Professor at the University of Guelph and Research Associate in the LaMarsh Centre for Child and Youth Research at York University.
-She is also a registered Clinical Psychologist in Ontario working with children, adolescents, families, and adults.
+Dr. Stephanie Craig is an Assistant Professor at the University of Guelph.
+She is also a registered Clinical Psychologist in Ontario working with children, adolescents, adults, and families.

 Dr. Craig is interested in the development and treatment of severe behavioural and emotional problems in children and youth.
 She is particularly interested in the development of callous-unemotional (CU) traits (i.e., lack of empathy, callousness) in children and youth.
 Dr. Craig is working to understand the role of attachment and emotion regulation in the development of primary and secondary CU traits.
-She is also examining the effect of an attachment-based intervention (Connect Parent Group) on CU traits for youth aged 8-18.
+Within this work, she collaborates with the Stop Now And Plan (SNAP) program at Child Development Institute.
 The ultimate goal of this line of research is to inform effective interventions for children and youth with primary and secondary CU traits.

-Dr. Craig is also the Primary Investigator on the Teens @ Home During COVID project.
-Alongside her Co-PI, Dr. Ames at the University of Victoria, and Big Brothers, Big Sisters Canada (BBBSC), Dr. Craig continues to follow a cohort of adolescents, including a sample of youth from BBBSC.
-In this project, Dr. Craig aims to understand whether inequities impact access to supportive relationships, such as mentors, and subsequent behavioural and mental health difficulties.
-Dr. Craig and her colleagues’ objective is to understand how we can support healthy relationships that then act as a protective factor for adolescent behavioural and mental health problems during and after the COVID-19 pandemic.
+Dr. Craig was also the Primary Investigator on the Teens @ Home During COVID project.
+Alongside her Co-PI, Dr. Ames at the University of Victoria, and Big Brothers, Big Sisters Canada (BBBSC), Dr. Craig followed a cohort of adolescents from 2020-2021, including a sample of youth from BBBSC.
+They also conducted qualitative interviews with mentors and adolescent mentees to gain their perspective on their mentorship relationship pre- and post-COVID-19 restrictions.
+Dr. Craig and her colleagues’ objective was to understand how we can support healthy relationships that then act as a protective factor for adolescent behavioural and mental health problems during and after the COVID-19 pandemic.

-Dr. Craig’s research has been funded by the Social Science and Humanities Research Council (SSHRC), Canadian Institutes for Health Research (CIHR), Public Health Agency of Canada (PHAC), and the University of Victoria.
+Dr. Craig’s research has been funded by the Social Science and Humanities Research Council (SSHRC), Canadian Foundations of Innovation (CFI), Canadian Institutes for Health Research (CIHR), and Public Health Agency of Canada (PHAC).